doctordns/PowerShellCookbook/Chapter 3 - Managing Windows Updates/Ch 3 - Errata.md

 #### Page 106 - Getting Ready

-If you add the RSAT feature on WSUS1, you may need to reboot your system.
+If you add the RSAT feature on `WSUS1`, you may need to reboot your system.

+#### Page 107 - Step 4

+If you update Windows Server, change this step to read:

+    $AutoUpdates = New-Object -ComObject "Microsoft.Update.AutoUpdate"
+    $AutoUpdates.DetectNow()

 #### Page 110 - Getting ready